DmitriBogdanov/UTL/docs/blog/map_macro_reflection.md

 Now, one could spend plenty of time figuring out all the preprocessor magic behind the macro, but what I believe is a more important question is: **"What does this give us?"**.
 From my perspective — an almost perfect tool to implement codegen macros for reflection.

 > [!Note]
 > Strictly speaking, we will be dealing with a way of providing types with non-intrusive introspection metadata, rather than a proper reflection.
-A battle-tested implementation of this mechanism is provided [Boost.Desribe](https://github.com/boostorg/describe), since the end goals are the same the term "reflection" will be used for conciseness.
+A battle-tested implementation of this mechanism is provided [Boost.Describe](https://github.com/boostorg/describe), since the end goals are the same the term "reflection" will be used for conciseness.

 > [!Note]
-> Ultimately, proper reflection can only be supported at the language level, everything we do before C++26 is trying to bolt-in a language feature using various work-arounds.
+> Ultimately, proper reflection can only be supported at the language level, everything we do before C++26 is trying to bolt-in a language feature using various workarounds.

 ## `enum` reflection